Airbus6804/Omarchy-Cursor-Projects-Menu/README.md

 2. Extracts project paths and sorts them by modification time (newest first)
 3. `projects-menu.sh` shows a tabbed interface to select IDE, then lists projects
 4. Opens the selected project in the appropriate editor (automatically detected)

+## Contribution

+Contributions are welcome!
+If you have ideas for improvements or bug fixes, feel free to submit a pull request.

 ## Credits